hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 $$

 there is nothing meaningful about the $N^2$ on the RHS.
-It reflects an arbitrary choice about how to discipline a badly behaved sum, and force that sum to tell us its true value.
+It reflects an arbitrary choice about how to discipline a badly behaved sum, which forces it to tell us its true value.
 That true value is the term independent of $N$, namely $-1/12$.
-This is what we mean by
+This is what physicists mean by

 $$
 1 + 2 + 3 + 4 + \cdots = -\frac{1}{12},